 Nutrisystem will help you get back on track, but it is not a permanent answer.
 After finishing your Nutrisystem time, you must still learn to eat healthily.

 As you progress – it’s important to understand that you must add your own vegetables and fruit.

-The Nutrisystem diet is based around metabolic type.
+The Nutrisystem diet is based on metabolic type.

-None of the meals have any trans-fat or high fructose corn syrup.
-Customers can expect less than 2300 mg/day sodium on a Nutrisystem plan.
+None of the meals has any trans-fat or high fructose corn syrup.
+Customers can expect less than 2300 mg/day of sodium on a Nutrisystem plan.
 This is consistent with current dietary guidelines that suggest a maximum of 2300 mg/day.

 Alcohol should be avoided, but tea, coffee, and diet sodas are okay.

 Exercise is fully recommended with beginner, intermediate, and advanced workout plans available.